miguelgfierro/sciblog/README.md

 Go to the admin console and add your first flat page.
 A flat page is a static html code.

 In Flat pages press add.
-In url put /about/ (don't forget / in both sides).
+In url put `/about/` (don't forget / in both sides).
 In title put your name, in sites put your site and in content put whatever you want.

 Notes to manage the blog in the production environment
 ==================================================

-When you are in production you have to set DEBUG = False in sciblog/settings.py.
+When you are in production you have to set DEBUG = False in `sciblog/settings.py`.

 Also the first time you enter in your admin console (http://miguelgfierro.com/admin/) you have to go to sites and EDIT the default site, which is example.com.
-Change it for the name of your site without http:// (my case would be miguelgfierro.com).
+Change it for the name of your site without `http://` (my case would be miguelgfierro.com).
-This will set the first entry in the database to your site, which is related to the variable SITE_ID = 1 in sciblog/settings.py.
+This will set the first entry in the database to your site, which is related to the variable SITE_ID = 1 in `sciblog/settings.py`.
 You can see the number of the site in http://miguelgfierro.com/admin/sites/site/1/.
-If you add another site then it will have a different number in the database, so for everything to work you have to change the variable SITE_ID.
-In my experience it is better if you don't touch anything, I messed up the database several times :-)
+If you add another site, then it will have a different number in the database, so for everything to work you have to change the variable SITE_ID.
+In my experience it is better if you don't touch anything :-)

 Additional comments
 ==================================================